Step by Step Woond Finishing Technique and Wood Finish Recipe For Custom Drum Builders!

 cotton rag.
 That's the last of the sanding.
 Wait at least

-a day before the next step.
 Custom Drum Wood Finishing Step 13.)
 Paint

 on a full-strength coat of tung oil.
 Wait five minutes and